Anne Kane Psychotherapy

 My other relevant qualifications include an MA in psychoanalytic studies from the Tavistock and Portman NHS Trust/UEL.
 I also have an MA from the University of Glasgow.

-I also offer supervision, having undertaken supervision training at the Guild of Psychotherapists.
+I also offer supervision, and qualified in psychoanalytic supervision at the Guild of Psychotherapists.
 I am registered with the British Association for Psychoanalytic and Psychodynamic Supervision, BAPPS.

-In line with good practice, I undertake regular supervision with an experienced supervisor.
-This supports my practice, and I also undertake regular Continuing Professional Development.
+In line with good practice, I undertake regular supervision.
+This supports my practice.
+I also undertake regular Continuing Professional Development.

 Diversity

 I have a diverse practice and am interested in working with people across a wide range of experiences and backgrounds.
-I have a particular interest in the meaning of discrimination, inequality and prejudice for mental health and before training as a psychotherapist had a background in equality and social justice policy, research and practice.
+I have a particular interest in the significance of discrimination, inequality and prejudice for emotional experience and mental health.
+Before training as a psychotherapist my background was in equality and social justice policy, research and practice.

 Ethics